TRAH03/arch/Arch Install.md

 You can also create a swap parition for hibernation and to help with system stability expecially if you have less than 16GB of RAM now or you can skip this and create a swapfile after install

-example partition layout for a 512M EFI partition and using the rest of the drive for the OS.
+Here is an example partition layout for a 512MB EFI partition and using the rest of the drive for the OS.

 ```
 # Inside fdisk